RohanPoojary/go-terminator/README.md

 ## Installation

-To use the `terminator` package, import it in your Go code:
+To use the `go-terminator` package, import it in your Go code:

 ```shell
 go get "github.com/RohanPoojary/go-terminator"